Marco Bustos: Pacific FC

 On January 30, 2020, Bustos signed with Pacific FC.
 He made his debut on August 15 against the HFX Wanderers, netting a goal in a 2–2 draw.
 In his final match of 2020, Bustos scored twice and assisted twice in the first half to finish the season with five goals and three assists.
-Bustos continued with Pacific for the 2021 Canadian Premier League, and on July 10 he scored two goals against York United FC, making him the Canadian Premier League's all time leading goalscorer, with 15 goals in three years between Valour and Pacific.
+Bustos continued with Pacific for the 2021 Canadian Premier League, and on July 10 he scored two goals against York United FC, making him the Canadian Premier League's all-time leading goalscorer, with 15 goals in three years between Valour and Pacific.

 After the conclusion of the 2022 season, Bustos joined Major League Soccer side Toronto FC on trial.
 In January 2023, Pacific announced Bustos would be departing the club, following the expiration of his contract.

 Värnamo

 On January 14, 2023, Bustos officially joined Swedish club Värnamo on a free transfer, signing a two-year contract with the club.
+He made his Allsvenskan debut on April 2, starting in a 0–1 away win against IFK Göteborg.
+He then scored his first goal for the club on April 29, finding the net in a 3–1 league defeat to Häcken.

+Return to Pacific FC

+In January 2025, Bustos returned to his former club Pacific FC on a two-year contract through 2026.